Back

 Lose the ego and involve your team in strategy

-Founding and running a business can give you the highest of highs and the lowest of lows.
+Running a business or department can give you the highest of highs and the lowest of lows.

-The successes you celebrate are generally a result of your ideas, the decisions you make, and the work that you put in.
-Similarly, you have times when for one reason or another things just don’t work out.
-And as the founder, CEO, or business leader – you are the one in the firing line.
+The successes you celebrate are generally a result of your ideas, the decisions you make, and the work you put in.
+Similarly, you have times when things just don’t work out for one reason or another.
+And as the leader – you are the one in the firing line.

 But of course, you don’t achieve these successes alone.